SkygearIO/skygear-doc/content/ios/handling-errors.md

 void(^)(SKYRecord *record, NSError *error)
 ```

-All errors passed from Ourd will have `error.domain` equaled to
+All errors passed from Skygear will have `error.domain` equaled to
 `SKYOperationErrorDomain`.

 *What documented below is not implemented*